Delivery is currently taking 3-10 working days

 If you’re piling on different skincare products every day, it’s impossible to tell what’s working and what might be causing irritation.
 Introducing new products slowly and using them consistently will be a clearer indication.
 Think of it like a single pink sock in a white load of washing, it’s much easier to identify the culprit than if there was a mishmash of coloured socks in the drum.

-Some potent ingredients, like retinoids, can cause a little irritation while skin adjusts.
+Some potent ingredients, like retinol, can cause a little irritation while skin adjusts.
 This is as retinoids speed up cell turnover, and the skin needs to catch up to the pace.
 Working through this can reward you with better skin on the other side.
 Introduce to your routine slowly, and check in on your skin regularly to ensure it’s happy before upping your usage.

 Cosmetic products including skincare have a role to play in tackling visible problems like fine lines, pigmentation and dullness, but as they’re not drugs, the results will only be temporary.
 As soon as you stop using them, the previous problems will start to return.
 Consistent, loyal use will prevent this from happening.